-Many geometry processing techniques exploit the connection between shape and connectivity in triangle meshes to enable advanced processing of the data.
-These techniques face the challenge that triangle meshes, whether generated by a modeling tool or by 3D scanning, typically contain low quality triangles.
-The process of constructing good meshes out of sub-optimal ones is termed surface remeshing.
-Some form of surface remeshing is often applied as a pre- or post-processing step in many geometry processing algorithms, even if only implicitly.
 We propose a novel surface remeshing algorithm.
 While many remeshing algorithms are based on global parametrization or local mesh optimization, our algorithm is closely related to surface reconstruction techniques and it requires no explicit parameterization.
 Our approach is based on the advancing-front paradigm, and it can be used to both incrementally remesh the complete surface, or simply to remesh a portion of it with a high-quality mesh.
 It is accurate, fast, robust, and suitable for use with interactive mesh processing applications that require local remeshing.
-We show a number of applications, including matching the resolution of meshes when doing boolean operations such as unions and intersections.
+We show a number of applications, including matching the resolution of meshes when doing Boolean operations such as unions and intersections.
 We also show how to adapt the algorithm to blend and merge mixed-mode objects - for example, to compute the union of a point-set surface and a triangle mesh.

-1 Introduction
+1. Introduction

-Triangle meshes are ubiquitous in digital geometry processing, and as such, triangulated models are many times only intermediate steps in more complex systems [9, 13, 14, 17].
+Triangle meshes are ubiquitous in digital geometry processing, and as such, triangulated models are frequently only intermediate steps in more complex systems [DMSB99, GSS99, GVSS00, LSS\98].
 Often, the efficiency and robustness of these geometric operations depend directly on mesh quality.
 Unfortunately, many geometric algorithms tend to generate low-quality triangulations to start with, or to lower triangulation quality after each application.
-This need for high-quality meshes, and in particular for improving mesh quality, has driven much of the development of remeshing algorithms [3].
+This need for high-quality meshes, and in particular for improving mesh quality, has driven much of the development of remeshing algorithms [AUGA05].

 Certain operations require meshes with roughly the same triangle size and reasonable triangle shape to work well.
-Mesh-editing systems are the typical example: boolean operations, such as union and intersection between meshes work much better when the triangle sizes between the meshes are similar.
-This is particularly true for the recently developed advanced mesh-editing techniques based on Laplacian coordinates [26] or on the Poisson equation [29].
+Mesh-editing systems are the typical example: Boolean operations, such as union and intersection between meshes work much better when the triangle sizes between the meshes are similar.
+This is particularly true for the recently developed advanced mesh-editing techniques based on Laplacian coordinates [SLCO\04] or on the Poisson equation [YZX\04].
 These techniques allow automatic smooth stitching of two object parts.
 For these techniques to work, it is necessary to perform a remeshing step that matches the resolution and produces a single high-quality mesh before the computations.
-This problem gained little attention in the past and is so far solved by combining shapes of similar triangle size and manual work [29].
+This problem gained little attention in the past and is so far solved by combining shapes of similar triangle size and manual work [YZX\04].

 Many of these geometric applications are not well served by current remeshing techniques.
 Some approaches require parameterization of the surface to a planar region, which limits the techniques to surfaces homeomorphic to disks.
 If more general surfaces are used, cutting and stitching is necessary, and the quality of the meshing tends to suffer near the seams of the parameterization.
 Also, performing global parametrization of very large objects can be challenging.
 Techniques based on local mesh-improving operations (e.g., edge splits, edge collapses, and vertex repositioning) tend to be more practical, but need to be performed with care not to modify the overall geometric shape of the model.
-See [3] for an excellent survey.
+See [AUGA05] for an excellent survey.